Skip to main content

 Not moving and not being redeployed.
 This is the pile that matters for our purposes.
 Everything in this category needs to be dealt with before you hand back the keys.

-If you don’t have a current asset inventory — and most mid-market companies don’t have a complete one — this is going to take longer than you think.
+If you don’t have a current asset inventory — and most mid-size businesses don’t have a complete one — this is going to take longer than you think.
 Budget a full day for a 50-person office, more for larger spaces.
 A spreadsheet with columns for asset type, make, model, serial number, location, and disposition status will get the job done.

 6 Weeks Out: Address Data Security